Guide to house sitting in New Zealand

 Nicole Gustas tells her story of how she got happily "stuck" in New Zealand, and provides some useful tips for house sitting with the Kiwi lifestyle very much in mind.

 In January 2020, we came to New Zealand to housesit for a couple of months.
-In March our flight home was cancelled due to COVID-19.
-We’ve been stuck in New Zealand ever since.
+In March our flight home was cancelled due to COVID-19 so we became stuck in New Zealand.
+But “stuck” implies we didn't want to be there, when the truth is we are incredibly grateful for every minute we gpt to spend in this country with its gorgeous scenery.

-Because we’ve stayed so much longer, we’ve gotten a much more thorough introduction into the things that make housesitting in New Zealand unique compared to other countries.
+Because we stayed so much longer, we got a much more thorough introduction into the things that make housesitting in New Zealand unique compared to other countries.
 Whether it’s the application process (be fast!), the animals you might encounter (do you like sheep?) or some ways in which homes differ (don’t expect heat!), this is what it’s like to housesit the Kiwi way.

 The quirks of Kiwi life